Social Law Library

 Thursday, October 23, 2025, 9:00 AM to 12:00 PM

 Date & Time: Thursday, October 23, 2025, 9:00 A.M. to Noon Webinar Fee: $95 (Day 2 only) This program is online only and will be recorded.
 Anyone who registers will receive a link to the video recording.
 3.0 credits on Day 2 for Mental Health Trials and Appeals and Parole/Medical Parole panels.
 Also, 1.0 credit has been approved on Day 2 for the Criminal Trials panel.
 MGA members will receive a coupon code to get a $25 discount off either of these prices.
-For information on joining MGA visit: http://www.massguardianshipassociation.org/ Presented by the Massachusetts Guardianship Association and the Social Law Library Topic: Succession Planning – a discussion on mental health, substance abuse, developmental disabilities and more as it relates to guardianship, alternatives to guardianship, extraordinary treatment, holistic approaches, legal standards, and what to do in a crisis.
+For information on joining MGA visit: http://www.massguardianshipassociation.org/ Presented by the Massachusetts Guardianship Association and the Social Law Library Topic: Mental Health and Guardianship – a discussion on mental health, substance abuse, developmental disabilities and more as it relates to guardianship, alternatives to guardianship, extraordinary treatment, holistic approaches, legal standards, and what to do in a crisis.
 Faculty: Hon.
 George Phelan, Probate and Family Court Lisa Cukier, Esq.
 Rubin and Rudman LLP Zachary Faas, Psy.D., M.A. - Vice President of Clinical Operations of Intent Clinical Gene Hollenbach, LMHC - Eliot Community Human Services Melissa A. Howitt, Esq., Doherty, Dugan, Cannon, Raymond & Weil, P.C.
 The views and opinions expressed in programs offered by the Social Law Library are those of the speakers and do not necessarily reflect the views or positions of the Library.
 Online registration is encouraged.
 For assistance, questions on group discounts, accommodations requests, special billing, program content, out-of-state CLE credits, and general contact CLE Coordinator, Michael Saporito by email at msaporito@socialaw.com.
 Registrations accepted in order of receipt.
 Registration fees are non-refundable.
 Most Social Law Library CLE events are recorded and recordings are sent to all who are registered.
 The recording is available by digital download, generally within a week after the program date.
 CLE credit, when applicable, is only granted when 80% of the live webinar is attended.
 To insure getting the video, please register.

 Cost: $95